Skip to content Skip to footer

 Misconceptions of Root canal treatment

-Root canal treatment gives you the opportunity to keep and save your own tooth!
-However, for many people, when they hear the word, they immediately mistakenly think of a painful and trying treatment.
-There is no question about that!
-Unfortunately misconceptions circulate like urban legends.
+Root canal treatment gives you the opportunity to keep and save your own tooth.
+However, for many people, when they hear the word, they immediately mistakenly think of a painful and straining treatment.
+However, that is not the case!
+Unfortunately, misconceptions circulate like urban legends.
 What are those?

 1. Root canal treatment is painful

-Thanks to the local anesthesia, the treatment is painless, but there is no need to worry afterwards, it is recommended to take painkillers after the treatment according to the dentist’s instructions.
-We can talk about pain, intense toothache, if the root of the tooth in question is not treated, and it remains in constant inflammation.
+Thanks to local anesthesia, the treatment is painless, there is no need to worry afterwards either, it is recommended to take painkillers after the treatment according to the dentist’s instructions.
+We talk about pain, intense toothache, if the root of the tooth in question is not treated, and it remains in constant inflammation.

 2. Root canal treatment is unnecessary

-Because after that the tooth will have to be extracted anyway.
-However, this is also wrong, since the essence of root canal treatment is to save the inflamed tooth.
+Because after the treatment the tooth will have to be extracted anyway.
+However, this is also wrong, since the point of root canal treatment is to save the inflamed tooth.

 Misconceptions of root canal treatment